arpit2408/FASIDS_proto/README.md

 ## Synopsis

-This readme.md is about Ant Spatial Information and Decision Support (FASIDS).
+This readme.md is about Fire Ant Spatial Information and Decision Support (FASIDS).
 This web project is funded by Texas A&M AgriLife Extension, and is supervised by Prof. Robert Coulson at Department of Entomology.
-Bowei Liu has been responsible for the implementation of this version of FASIDS since October 2016.
+Bowei Liu has been responsible for the implementation of this version of FASIDS since October 2015.
+He finishes his development at May of 2016.
 This web project aims at facilitating management of imported fire ants.
 It has mainly three purposes:
   1. Landscape tool in fire ant management
   2. Fire ant management knowledge base
   3. Fire ant management Knowledge sharing